zactsm/clinicms/README.md

 ### Homepage
 ![Homepage](/assets/screenshots/home-page.png)

-In this page, patients can make payment by clicking 'Make Payment' button at the top while authorized users can register and login to the dashboard.
+The diagram above shows the homepage of our web application project.
+The main components include:
+- **Make Payment:** The user interface built for patients to make payment through PayPal Sandbox.
+- **Login:** Authorized users can login using this button.
+- **Register:** New authorized users can register for an account.

 ![Make Payment Page](/assets/screenshots/make-payment.png)